yaoyaodedaqiuqiu/Qtomography-AI/README.md

 ##### `dataset/`

-Includes scripts for generating and processing the Gibbs state data, simulating quantum measurements, and preparing datasets for training.
+Includes scripts for generating and processing the Gibbs state data, simulating quantum measurements, and preparing datasets for training. **Updated** to support multiple Hamiltonians: Ising, Heisenberg, and Cluster.

 ##### `test/`